 - For a single file: Drag and drop this to your local desktop.

 - For a folder: Compress your folder using zip in your VSCode terminal and drag and drop this to your local desktop.

-- If your Ungraded Lab or Programming Assignment is using RStudio within a Coursera Lab you can take the following steps to manage your files between your in-browser and local environments:
+If your Ungraded Lab or Programming Assignment is using RStudio within a Coursera Lab, take the following steps to manage your files between your in-browser and local environments:

 - Open your RStudio file tree view to the folder where your file is stored.